Denis Bećirović: Early life and education

-Career
+Political career

 Bećirović joined the Social Democratic Party in 1993 and has held several positions within the party.
 Prior to his political engagement, Bećirović was a history teacher at a primary school in his hometown of Tuzla, and from 1998 to 2002, he worked at the Secondary School of Economics in his hometown.
 He has been an assistant professor at the Faculty of Humanities in Tuzla since 2010.
 In 1998, Bećirović became a member of the Federal Parliament.
 Two years later, in the 2000 parliamentary election, he entered the Tuzla Cantonal Assembly and the Federal House of Peoples.

 In the 2002 general election, Bećirović was re-elected to the Cantonal Assembly, and four years later, in the 2006 general election, he became a member of the national House of Representatives.
 He renewed his term in the 2010 general election as well.
 In the 2014 general election, Bećirović won his third consecutive term in the national Parliament.

 In the 2018 general election, Bećirović ran for a seat in the Presidency of Bosnia and Herzegovina as a Bosniak member, but was not elected, obtaining 33.53% of the vote, with Šefik Džaferović of the Party of Democratic Action getting elected with 36.61% of the vote.
 In February 2019, following the election, Bećirović was appointed member of the national House of Peoples.

 Presidency (2022–present)

 2022 general election

-The three-party liberal coalition of the Social Democratic Party, the People and Justice party and Our Party, known as Troika, additionally supported by the Union for a Better Future and the People's European Union, announced Bećirović's candidacy in the Bosnian general election on 21 May 2022, running once more for Presidency member and representing the Bosniaks.
+The three-party liberal coalition of the Social Democratic Party, the People and Justice party and Our Party, known as Troika, additionally supported by the Union for a Better Future and the People's European Union (NES), announced Bećirović's candidacy in the Bosnian general election on 21 May 2022, running once more for Presidency member and representing the Bosniaks.

 In the general election, held on 2 October 2022, he was elected to the Presidency, having obtained 57.37% of the vote.
 The Party of Democratic Action candidate and former Bosniak Presidency member, Bakir Izetbegović, was second with 37.25%.

+2026 general election

+In January 2026, Bećirović announced his bid for re-election in the October 2026 general election.
+As in 2022, he is backed by an alliance consisting of 14 parties, including Troika, the NES, and other minor parties.